gramiojs/documentation/docs/keyboards/inline-keyboard.md

 # Inline Keyboard

 Inline Keyboard is attached to the message.
+Represents an [inline keyboard](https://core.telegram.org/bots/features#inline-keyboards) that appears right next to the message it belongs to.

 ## Import